Mstager/junco_flexibility_scripts/README.md

 This repository includes scripts to replicate the analyses in:

 **Stager M, Senner NR, Swanson DL, Carling MD, Grieves TJ, and Cheviron ZA.
 2020.
-Temperature heterogeneity correlates with intraspecific variation in physiological flexibility in a small endotherm. bioRxiv.**
+Temperature heterogeneity correlates with intraspecific variation in physiological flexibility in a small endotherm. bioRxiv: 10.1101/2020.11.16.383877.**

 Included are: